Skip to main content

 • Search for specific functions or files

-• Get intelligent insights about your project’s codebase without manually uploading files
+• Get intelligent insights without manually uploading files

-The data agents can analyze code patterns, explain functionality, help with debugging, and provide context-aware assistance based on your actual repository contents — making it useful for code reviews, documentation tasks, or any project that needs a deep understanding of your codebase.
+Data agents can analyze code patterns, explain functionality, help with debugging, and provide context-aware assistance based on your actual repository contents — useful for code reviews, documentation tasks, or any project that needs deep understanding of your codebase.